-Wolf Creek Pass with its deep-power ski resort, is near numerous, year-round recreational possibilities and is just west of the nearby town of South Fork.
+Wolf Creek Pass with its deep-powder ski resort, is nearby with numerous, year-round recreational possibilities and is just west of the town of South Fork.
 Whether you hike it or drive it, the surrounding mountains have deer, elk, grouse, ptarmigan, bighorn sheep, snowshoe rabbits, and even an occasional bear, bobcat or cougar!

 Jeep & 4WD: